patrickdw123/ParanoiDF/README.md

 - In order to crack passwords: PdfCrack needed (apt-get install pdfcrack)
 - In order to remove DRM (editing, copying Etc.): Calibre's ebook-convert needed (apt-get install calibre)
-- In order to decrypt PDFs: qpdf needed (apt-get install qpdf)
-- In order to use the command redact:
+* In order to decrypt PDFs: qpdf needed (apt-get install qpdf) ** In order to use the command redact:
-	-NLTK (Natural Language ToolKit) needed (apt-get install python-nltk) -Java (Stanford parser is written in Java) needed (apt-get install default-jre)
+	NLTK (Natural Language ToolKit) needed (apt-get install python-nltk) Java (Stanford parser is written in Java) needed (apt-get install default-jre)

 - To support XML output "lxml" is needed: